 Certification is incredibly important for health information management (HIM) professionals.
 Having credentials sets you apart, like acronymic badges of honor displaying your expertise and commitment to life-long learning.

-“That’s what employers are looking for,” says Wil Limp, program manager of the University of Wisconsin Bachelor of Science in Health Information Management and Technology.
+“That’s what employers are looking for,” says Wil Limp, former program manager of the University of Wisconsin Bachelor of Science in Health Information Management and Technology.

 According to the American Health Information Management Association (AHIMA), these credentials are “your guide to career enhancement, increased salary, and greater success in your chosen profession.”

 It really depends on two things: the HIM experience you have and the job you want.
 In this post, we’ll dive into the most popular HIM certifications and give you the “who, why, and how” of each one—aka, who is it for, why earn it, and how to get it.